rhysbratti/scripts/musicautomation/README.md

 The `copy_to_server.sh` script is on my laptop.
 It does the following:
   1. Copies all zipped albums in the download music directory of my laptop to the remote server
   2. Calls the `import_music_files.sh` script on the remote server
-  3. Removes leftover fies from laptop
+  3. Removes leftover files from laptop

 The `import_music_files.sh` script is located on the remote server.
 It does the following:
   1. Locates all zipped albums in the directory the `copy_to_server.sh` script sends them